yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 it is RECOMMENDED that the same limit of 2<sup>24.5</sup> records is used for both versions.

+For DTLS 1.2 where, unlike TLS, the established security context is not torn down on the first decryption failure, there is a separate bound for the number of forgeries that can be tolerated before the current session keys become insecure.
+The formulas in Section 6.1 of {{?I-D.irtf-cfrg-aead-limits}}
+related to random, partially implicit nonces, provide an upper bound for the number of forgery attempts (i.e., failed AEAD decryption invocations) of 2<sup>28</sup>.
+Note that since this value is higher than the confidentiality bound recommended above, the latter can be used instead.

 For all TLS 1.3 cipher suites, readers are referred to Section 5.5 of {{RFC8446}}.

 ## Public Key Length